telljacob/project-five/README.md

+# ML Business Case

 ## Dataset Content
-* Describe your dataset
+* The dataset is sources from [Kaggle](https://www.Kaggle.com).
+The dataset was found from a different user but I will apply it to this ficticious case.
+* The dataset contains 27 167 images in total, 17 678 of them are photos of male faces and 9 489 are of female faces.

 ## Business Requirements
-* Describe your business requirements
+* The business requirement is

 ## Hypothesis and how to validate?
-* List here your project hypothesis(es) and how you envision to validate it (them)
+1.
+*

+2.
+*

+3.
+*

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks